TechPrimers/techprimers.github.io/README.md

 cd techprimers-repo
 hugo
 ```
-Commit the `public` folder along with your markdown file and raise a pull request.
+Commit the `public` folder along with your markdown file and raise a pull request. -> This process is now automated using [Travis CI](https://travis-ci.com/TechPrimers/techprimers.github.io).
+Feel free to just add the `.md` file alone.